 A drowned girl, a hermit and a horrifying collection of moldering toys set the scene for Mexico’s City’s most macabre attraction

-Travellers hungry for bizarre thrills won’t find anywhere weirder than Mexico City.
+Any traveller hungry for bizarre thrills should head to Mexico City.

 From the witchcraft market where you can barter for the ingredients of a love spell – to lucha libre wrestling, crypts of rotting mummies, and public shrines honouring a skull-faced deity beloved by criminals and drug dealers – Mexico City is a dream for alternative travel.

-But even if you’re used to taking the path less travelled, don’t lose your nerve if it leads you to Mexico’s gruesome gallery of terror tots.
+But even if you’re used to following the path less travelled, don’t lose your nerve if it leads you to Mexico’s gruesome gallery of terror tots.

 The Isla de las Muñecas (Island of the Dolls) is found in Xochimilco, a sprawling rural neighbourhood on the southeast fringes of Mexico City.